Thakur Panchanan: Kshtriyasation movement

 After passing the Law examination, Panchanan started practising law at the Rangpur court in 1901.
 At that time, law was a thriving business in India and Rangpur was one of the major centres for Law.
-However, he noticed that most of his fellow lawyers were from the upper caste Hindu community, almost no one from the backward class community.
+However, he noticed that most of his fellow lawyers were from the upper-caste Hindu community, almost no one from the backward-class community.
 He faced many insults in his workplace because of his backward class Rajbanshi background.
-One day, he went to the court by taking his fellow upper-cast lawyer's toga (lawyer's gown) mistakenly.
-When he understood his mistake, he went to return that to his fellow lawyer.
-His fellow upper-caste lawyer refused to accept that toga back by stating I hate to use a toga used by a lower-class Rajbanshi.
-He became seriously hurt by the behaviour of his fellow lawyer.
+One day, he went to the court by taking his fellow upper-caste lawyer's toga (lawyer's gown) mistakenly.
+When he understood his mistake, he went to return it to the lawyer.
+The lawyer refused to accept that toga, stating I hate to use a toga used by a lower-class Rajbanshi.
+He was seriously hurt by the behaviour of his fellow lawyer.
 With this event, he understood the ground reality of the casteist Hindu society of that time.
 He also understood the social status of his own Rajbanshi community in the Hindu society of that time.
 At that time, many marginalized and backward communities of India started to form their own associations to protect the interest of their own community.
 He also then worried for his own Rajbanshi community and wanted to develop his community.
 In the census of 1901, again Rajbanshis were included in the same caste category of the Koch community and had not been given the Kshatriya status.
 He now took up the leadership of Rajbanshis.
-Under his leadership, Rajbanshis started a vigorous Kshatriyaisation movement with new enthusiasm to get social justice.
+Under his leadership, Rajbanshis started a vigorous Kshatriyaisation movement with new enthusiasm for social justice.

 He believed that nobody will give them Kshatriya status unless they achieve that in their own right.
 He started his campaign by stating Rajbanshis were of royal lineage and they were different from the Koch community.
 Under his leadership, the Kshatriyaisation Movement spread throughout North Bengal.
 Many Rajbanshis started to wear sacred threads (also known as upabita or paita) like the Kshatriya community.
 They even started to follow Vedic ritual rules of the Kshatriya community.
 However, upper-caste Hindu society strongly opposed this movement and was not ready to accept Rajbanshis as Kshatriyas.
 Even many landlords, scholars, royal officials of the Cooch Behar royal court were against this movement.
 Many upper-caste Brahmins also refused to serve Rajbanshi people in their religious and social ceremonies.
 However, Mithila, Kamrup, and some local Brahmins strongly supported and participated in their movement.
 In the meanwhile, some enthusiastic Rajbanshis started to collect history, proverbs, songs, and popular folktales to establish their Kshatriya identity on a firm footing.